-Do you have trees in your backyard?
-If so, you've probably already given some thought to the subject of today's Wonder of the Day.
-Maybe you've already built one!
+Do you or a friend have a backyard full of trees?
+If so, you’ve probably already given some thought to the subject of today’s Wonder of the Day.
+Maybe you’ve already built one!
 What are we talking about?
 A tree house, of course!

-Tree houses in some areas of the world can be homes that are very practical.
-For example, in some parts of the tropics, tree houses are built in trees or supported by stilts.
+Tree houses, in some areas of the world, can be homes that are very practical.
+For example, in some parts of the tropics, homes are built in trees or supported by stilts.
 This keeps the tree house above the ground, which protects it from floods and animals hunting for food.

-If you want a fun place to play in your backyard, though, you don't need stilts or a tree house designed by an architect.
-In fact, you might have all you need in your garage or basement.
-That's right!
+If you want a fun place to play in your backyard, though, you don’t need stilts or a tree house designed by an architect.
+In fact, you might already have everything you need.
+That’s right!
 Many tree houses are made with all sorts of recycled materials.

-If you ask your mom, she might have some old fabric you can use to make curtains or doorways for your tree house.
-She might also be able to help you find old pillows and blankets you can use to make your new hideout cozy!
+Ask an adult to help you find some old fabric you can use to make curtains or doorways for your tree house.
+They might also be able to help you find old pillows and blankets you can use to make your new hideout cozy!